Sakshat713/big-data-weather-prediction-analysis/README.md

-# Big Data-Driven Weather Prediction and Visualization Framework for Indian Cities
+# Big Data-Driven Weather Visualization Framework for Indian Cities

-🔍 Project Overview: Weather Data Prediction & Analysis for Indian Cities This project is focused on analyzing and processing large-scale historical weather data for over 4000+ Indian cities to enable weather pattern insights, predictions, and visualizations.
+🔍 Project Overview: Weather Data Analysis for Indian Cities This project is focused on analyzing and processing large-scale historical weather data for over 4000+ Indian cities to enable weather pattern insights, visualizations.

 ## 📦 Dataset Source